greeve/eportfolio/05_competency_c.md

 # Compentency C

-C. recognize the diversity (such as cultural and economic) in the clientele and employees of an information organization and be familiar with actions the organization should take to address this diversity;

-- INFO 200
-    - Discussion topic 5 (library associations and exposure to diverse ideas and employees that are in similar work environments; learn from each other's experiences and ideas)
-- INFO 204
-    - Good to Great essay
-    - Strategic Plan
-- INFO 220 (Digital Humanities)
-- INFO 280
-- INFO 285
-    - INFO285 W9D1 (notes)
-- LIBR 210
-    - LIBR210\_D8.md

 The third core competency is to ["recognize the diversity (such as cultural and economic) in the clientele and employees of an information organization and be familiar with actions the organization should take to address this diversity"](http://ischool.sjsu.edu/current-students/courses/core-competencies).

 As technological advancements and societal progress expands our knowledge about the world and its inhabitants one becomes increasinly aware of the diversity that exists in the world.